This article has been fact checked by an experienced birth injury attorney. Sources of information for the article are listed at the bottom.

 The laws regarding medical malpractice are particularly complex and vary by state.
 In South Carolina, you are limited as to when you can file a lawsuit over negligence.
 Your lawyer can guide you through all legal decisions you’ll need to make in the best interest of your child.

 You have three years after the negligent act or three years after discovering it occurred.
-If going by the following rule, you have to show that you could not have known about the negligence sooner, and you cannot file more than six years after the negligent act.[1]
+The statute of repose says you cannot file more than six years after the negligent act.
+An exception can be made for minors, allowing for up to seven years after the incident.[1]

-South Carolina also limits how much money you can recover for non-economic damages.
-These are the damages related to things that cannot be assigned an actual cost, like loss of independence or pain and suffering.
-The state limits this to just $350,000.
-Economic damages are not limited.
+South Carolina also limits how much you can recover for noneconomic damages.
+These are damages related to things that cannot be assigned an actual cost, like loss of independence or pain and suffering.

 Another law in the state that limits victims and makes filing a lawsuit more difficult is the requirement that you submit an affidavit of merit.[2]